 Grab a Fringe Guide (pick one up at any Bank SA on online) it is choccas with handy info and is way more than just a ‘show’ guide.
 OR Let us do the hard work and check out our TOP Picks for Kids – link below.
 Or, you know, send us a DM, we will actually reply!

 The Fringe Website www.fringe.com.au is a treasure chest of resources and information.
 You can find self collection points for your tickets, search for accessible shows, box office locations, find the free events, check out if there is any Fringe in your neighbourhood, find the Fringe on tour dates, locations and loads more.

 Like to talk to some one?
 Fringe Tix Hotline can help

 1300 621 255

-Not sure what to see with the kids?
+Not sure what to see with the kids or for adults night out?
 We get around to a lot of Fringe Shows.
-Check out our Top Picks for Kids https://kidsinadelaide.wpengine.com/kids-adelaide-pick-fringe/
+Check out our Top Picks for Kids https://kidsinadelaide.com.au/kids-adelaide-pick-fringe/

 Happy Adelaide Fringe 2020 (with kids!)